Bioaccumulation Monitoring Program

 - Assess the human health risks associated with the consumption of contaminated fish and shellfish in California's freshwater and coastal ecosystems, and use that information to support the development of advisories that would inform consumers of significant health risks associated with the consumption of particular species.

-Since the Bioaccumulation Monitoring Program and the BOG began conducting bioaccumulation monitoring surveys in 2007, several rounds of trends monitoring have been implemented and corresponding data reports generated.
+Since the Bioaccumulation Monitoring Program and the Workgroup began conducting bioaccumulation monitoring surveys in 2007, several rounds of trends monitoring have been implemented and corresponding data reports generated.
 The data from these bioaccumulation monitoring surveys have been the primary basis for the placement of over 130 California lakes and reservoirs on the Clean Water Act Section 303(d) list of impaired waterbodies for mercury.
 These listings led to the Statewide Mercury Provisions (consisting of mercury water quality objectives and new beneficial use definitions) and a Statewide Mercury Control Program for Reservoirs.
 Since 2009, the Office of Environmental Health Hazards Assessment (OEHHA) has released over 70 fish consumption advisories based wholly, or in part, on data collected through the Bioaccumulation Monitoring Program, including a statewide advisory for eating fish from California's lakes and reservoirs without site-specific advice, and a statewide advisory in 2016 for eating fish from California coastal locations without site-specific advice.

 Efforts are underway to ensure bioaccumulation monitoring continues to be aligned with the public’s needs, particularly in areas where communities rely on fishing for consumption, subsistence, sustenance, and cultural purposes.